hnefatl/dissertation-project/journal.md

 Split CodeGen state into Reader and State (Reader should persist after a generator's been run, for use in compiling different classes).

+Make Fun1, Fun2 etc classes, for functions of different numbers of arguments.
+Cuts out all the `_makeF` functions which are a massive waste of space.

+Sort hs-java stack tags: per-function datatypes in GState?
+Means we can keep track of how many local variables we've used.

+hs-java constant pool deduplication?